nairul/mathhammer/README.md

   ~~2) Add simple calc functions to js (Hits, Wounds, Damage, DPP).
 Remove all calcs from html~~

-  ~~3) Push models to an array so that they may be accessed for graphs and display purposes~~ I've done this through a temporary solution... but it's far from ideal
+  ~~3) Push models to an array so that they may be accessed for graphs and display purposes~~

   4) Familiarize myself with graphs.